robfatland/nexus/cloud/aws.md

 with the Amazon cloud.
 In this instance I found that my **S3 Browser** application was failing; and it seems to be using the same access key as the one I used in `aws configure`.
 Therefore I will log in to the AWS console for this account and determine whether the access key is still valid.

+- `aws sts get-caller-identity` to verify configuration is ok
+- `aws configure list` to examinen the configuration parameters
+- `aws s3 mb s3://erdos-23049527340598` to create a bucket of that name
+- `aws s3 rb s3://erdos-23049527340598` to remove and add `--force` if it has contents